 Experts explain that focusing on the same distance for an extended period can “lock” the eyes’ focusing system (accommodative spasm).
 This means that once your child takes their eyes away from the screen, they may have difficulty focusing.

 Please take note that accommodative spasm results in blurry vision.
-The good news is, this condition is temporary; the eyes’ “flexibility” will return after a few hours or days.
+The good news is, this condition is temporary and reversible.

 They may have dry eyes

 One of the possible symptoms of too much screen time is dry eyes.
 Studies show that people who spend too much time focusing on their screen blink less often; this can dry out the eyes and cause irritation.